malbolgian/aoc-2022/README.md

 ## Overview

-Solutions to Advent of Code 2022 done in Python 3.9.:evergreen_tree:
+Solutions to Advent of Code 2022 done in Python 3.9. :evergreen_tree:

 All problems can be found [here](https://adventofcode.com/2022).